 In spring 2013, Ontario's Ministry of Consumer Services introduced legislation with tough measures to protect consumers from unfair business practices surrounding what's called "debt settlement services" (also known as "debt reduction," "debt relief" and "debt negotiation" in advertising sales pitches).

 The Stronger Protection for Ontario Consumers Actpassed on November 27, 2013.
-We congratulate the Government of Ontario for taking this important action to protect vulnerable, indebted consumers against the abusive practices of some debt settlement companies.
+We congratulate the Government of Ontario for taking this important action to protect vulnerable, indebted consumers against the abusive practices of some debt settlement agencies.

 How Debt Settlement Services Differ From Credit Counselling